mundschenk-at/comment-mail-kb/tutorials/2016/15-testing-comment-mail-in-a-clean-wordpress-installation.md

 Here in the Comment Mail support department, we receive many bug reports that are difficult and/or impossible to reproduce on our side of things.
 A site owner will write to us and say, _"feature X is not working as expected"_.
 One of our support reps. will follow-up by testing that specific feature, but the problem doesn't exist on our side.
 Hmm... what gives?
 How can that be?

 **Reason:** WordPress offers you lots of options!
 As a site owner you have the ability to mix Comment Mail with other plugins and a theme you like best.
 So the reason we are unable to reproduce the issue on our side?
 Your environment is slightly different than ours.
-Your WordPress installation has different plugins, it has had a different history, and it's probably running with a different theme too.
+Your WordPress installation has different plugins, it has had a different history, and it's probably running a different theme too.

 As you can imagine, testing every feature of Comment Mail with every possible combination of plugins, and with each and every theme that exists for WordPress — this is nearly impossible. **We need common ground!
 In fact, [our policy](https://wpsharks.com/support-policy) is that we require it :-)**